mekomou/play-big-query/README.md

 # play-big-query

-## example of implementing a big query job with Play Framework and Akka
+## example of implementing a BigQuery job with Play Framework and Akka